Capital gains tax on shares: what is it and how to mitigate it

 When navigating the complexities of capital gains tax and investment strategies, seeking professional advice can be crucial as tax legislation is subject to change.
 Professional advisors can provide personalised guidance based on an individual's financial goals, risk tolerance, and tax situation, as well as ensure compliance and help to maximise the available tax benefits.

 In addition to professional financial advice, conducting your own research about the tax landscape in the UK and exploring the options available to reduce your CGT bill can be highly useful.
-To assist with this process, GCV have created a free guide to reducing your capital gains tax bill, available to download below.
+To assist with this process, GCV has created a free guide to reducing your capital gains tax bill, available to download below.